 Unfolding the digipak packaging of this release you’re met with “Johnathan Lives Here” artwork and one can’t help but think – Yes, but he’s been censured, reshaped and reimagined, by his own creator.
 Is that the message behind the story of Crimson Idol?

 It’s very tough reviewing re-recording of an album that has been such a massive part of ones life and such a huge impact on the genre in general.
 Part of me wants to salute it for the masterpiece it is, while the other part wants to slaughter it.
-If you take that into the consideration then perhaps it won’t bother you that much that this review is without the score.
+If you take that into the consideration then perhaps it won’t bother you that much that this review is without a score.